 - Availability – Data is available when needed.

 - Border routers: These basic networking hubs are responsible for directing the traffic that flows in and out of a company’s private servers.
-Border routers often sit at the outermost boundary of an organization’s network and serves as a buffer between internal systems and the open Internet.
+Border routers often sit at the outermost boundary of an organization’s network and serve as a buffer between internal systems and the open Internet.

 - Firewalls: Working alongside border routers, these security systems actively filter internal and external traffic based on a set of predefined rules.
-Firewalls either allow or deny connection requests from outside the network and help to block potentially harmful malware, malicious code and more.
+Firewalls either allow or deny connection requests from outside the network and help to block potentially harmful malware, malicious code, and more.

 - Intrusion detection systems: When suspicious network activity is identified, this security tool will send out alerts to the appropriate IT team.
 After making a determination, network administrators can act upon the alerts to further insulate their systems from external exploitation.

 - Intrusion prevention systems: These types of network perimeter security applications automate the incident response process, removing the need for direct human intervention.
 When suspicious traffic or possible threats are detected, the system will automatically defend the network.

 - Security information and event management (SIEM): SIEM software gives security professionals both insight into and the ability to track records of the activities within the manufacturing IT environment.
 It combines:

 - security event management, which analyzes log and event data in real-time to provide threat monitoring

 - security information management, which collects, analyzes, and reports on log data